fluffy/ietf/snowflake/draft-jennings-dispatch-snowflake.md

 - Snowflake Agent: A software agent that is expected to have a STUN Client implementation at the minimum for gathering candidates and performing connectivity checks.
+Sender/Receiver agents are Snowflake agents as well.

-- Signaling Server: Publicly reachable Server in the cloud accessible by both the Sender and the receiver agents, acts as backchannel/message bus for carrying signals between the Snowflake agents.
+- CallAgent/Backchannel: Publicly reachable Server in the cloud accessible by both the Sender and the receiver agents, acts as backchannel/message bus for carrying signals between the Snowflake agents.

 - STUN Server: Optional component for determining the public facing transport address of an agent behind NAT.